rfwlab/rfw/docs/articles/devtools.md

 rfw dev --port 8081 --debug
 ```

 The example above enables verbose logging and profiling endpoints on port `8081`.
+These routes are exposed by both the development server and any host binary, so `/debug/vars` and `/debug/pprof/` remain available when server‑side components are active.
 Use this mode when you need detailed insight into build or runtime behaviour.

 ### Flags